U.S. Communications Intern

-Do you want to make a difference protecting and restoring the abundance of the oceans?
-Come join a dedicated team of professionals who are working to protect marine wildlife while also enhancing the capacity of the oceans to feed a growing world population.
-Ocean conservation is not only critical to reducing the impacts of climate change but also to save the livelihoods of fishers, their families and their communities.
+Do you want to make a difference protecting and restoring the abundance of the world’s oceans?
+Oceana is seeking a communications intern to join its U.S. policy team.
+Come join a dedicated group of professionals who are working to protect marine wildlife while also enhancing the capacity of the oceans to feed a growing world population.
+Ocean conservation is not only critical to reducing the impacts of climate change but also to save the livelihoods of fishers, their families, and their communities.

 We achieve measurable change by conducting specific, science-based campaigns with fixed deadlines and articulated goals.
-Our campaigns extend to countries that, combined, govern nearly one-third of the world’s wild-caught fish, including Belize, Brazil, Chile, Mexico, Peru, the Philippines, the United States, Canada and the 27 countries in the European Union.
+Our campaigns extend to countries that, combined, govern nearly one-third of the world’s wild-caught fish, including Belize, Brazil, Canada, Chile, Mexico, Peru, the Philippines, the United Kingdom, the United States, and the 27 countries in the European Union.

-Click “Apply Now” to learn more about this position.
+Click “Apply Now” to learn more the specific responsibilities associated with this position.